 PRAYING ROOMS: There are 44 praying rooms at the Airport (22 for women and 22 for men).
 There is also one room available for other religions.

 TERRACE/SMOKING AREAS.
 There are 13 smoking areas at Istanbul new Airport.
 10 on the international side and 3 on the domestic side.
-We did have some difficulties to find them, but the airport guides helped us to find them easily.
+We did have some difficulties finding them, but the airport guides helped us to find them easily.

-DUTY-FREE: As earlier in the text, I was complaining about not to use the latest technology in the airport design; I read that Duty-Free area has it!
+Duty-free shops: So I was complaining earlier about the lack of of the latest technology in the airport.
+Now I read that the Duty-Free area has it!
 I wish so much to have visited in Duty-Free shops.
 But I didn’t, for sure I will next time.
 There is supposed to be A “magic mirror” that allows guests to preview accessories, make-up, sunglasses and so on.
 Without actually wearing them.
 WOW!
 More about the Duty-Free shopping at Istanbul New Airport, here.

-WITH KIDS: There was supposed to be a playing area for kids, but it wasn’t ready yet.
+WITH KIDS: There is supposed to be a playing area for kids, but it wasn’t ready yet.